Nealjain/B.BharatKumar/README.md

 ## License

-This project is free to use for B.BharatKumar jewelry shop.
+This project is proprietary to B.BharatKumar jewelry shop.